va3y/tenori-on-mobile/README.md

 # tenori-on-mobile
 This is a mobile adaptation of my tenori-on project.
-It has an Ionic framework under the hood.
+Ionic framework under the hood.

-TO-DO List
+To-do List

 [*] Make setInterval more stable

-[] Make a page with present saves
+[] Create a page with saved presets

-[*] Make squares max width
+[*] Set squares max width

-[] Make touch system work
+[*] Make touch system work

+[] Make a draw/click switch

 [] Dark theme support